 What shows up on a criminal history background check?

 Nearly all background checks include a criminal-history check, based on information supplied by the candidate, including their Social Security number.
-These checks will reveal felony and misdemeanor criminal convictions, any pending criminal cases, and any history of incarceration as an adult.
+Criminal background checks will reveal felony and misdemeanor criminal convictions, any pending criminal cases, and any history of incarceration as an adult.
 Arrests pending prosecution may also be reported.
 Arrests that did not lead to convictions may appear in some background checks; GoodHire excludes them in its screenings to conform to EEOC guidelines.

 What shows up on a pre-employment background check?